garado/awm-hot-reload/README.md

   neutral_9 = #1f242f,
 }

--- Then you can just construct it like this. local theme_lut = {
+-- Then you can construct the LUT like this. local theme_lut = {
   mountain_theme.red       = nord_theme.red,
   mountain_theme.green     = nord_theme.green,